squidfunk/mkdocs-material/docs/plugins/revision-date.md

 # Revision date

-The [mkdocs-git-revision-date-localized-plugin][1] is an extension that shows the date on which a Markdown file was last updated in at the bottom of each page.
+The [mkdocs-git-revision-date-localized-plugin][1] will add the date on which a Markdown file was last updated at the bottom of each page.
 The date is extracted at the time of the build, so `mkdocs build` must be triggered from within a git repository.

 !!! success "Bundled with the official Docker image"